stjet/Barrel-O-Bananos-Widget/README.md

 Obviously you can mess with the height and width properties in the example.

+In small sizes, the captcha popup will make the iframe scrollable.
+If that is not preferable, you can make a rectangular shape, something like 350x500 (500 being the height) to prevent that.
+Of course, this will result it more vertical space being taken up.

 ## Secrets (.env files!)
 Documentation

 All these should be stored securely in an .env file.
 Do not commit these or put them anywhere that can be accessed publically.